Body Contouring after Major Weight Loss

 The recovery from post-weight loss body contouring will vary from patient to patient.
 All sites of incision will be dressed and bandaged after surgery, and in some cases, small drainage tubes may be temporarily used.
 Some swelling, redness, soreness, and bruising can be expected.
 Prior to the day of your surgery, your plastic surgeon will thoroughly review care instructions for the surgical site.

 Which procedure or procedures you choose as well as the complexity of each procedure can impact your total recovery time.
 Depending upon the procedure, patients may be asked to avoid bending over or standing fully upright to prevent undue stress on incisions at the abdomen or thighs.
-However, Dr. Zemmel and Dr. Reddy recommend patients move around as soon as they feel comfortable doing so in order to reduce the risk of blood clots.
+However, Dr. Zemmel recommends patients move around as soon as they feel comfortable doing so in order to reduce the risk of blood clots.
 Sleeping with a pillow beneath the knees may improve comfort during sleep.
 Patients should avoid strenuous physical activity, lifting heavy objects, and exercise for about six weeks.
 Most patients are instructed to wear a compression garment during recovery to facilitate the healing process.

 How Much Does Plastic Surgery After Weight Loss Cost?

 Since the specifics of each custom-tailored treatment plan for post-weight loss body contouring varies greatly, there is no fixed cost for the procedure.
 The type or types of body contouring, the overall complexity of the procedure, the experience of the plastic surgeon, and the geographic location of the practice all factor into the final price.
 When comparing the cost of post-weight loss body contouring among different providers, be sure to ask what is included in the quoted cost.
 The total cost should include medical tests, the surgeon’s fee, hospital fees, anesthesiologist fees, prescription medications, and any required post-surgical garments.
-Dr. Zemmel and Dr. Reddy will provide patients with the total cost of their procedure at the conclusion of their preliminary consultation.
+Dr. Zemmel will provide patients with the total cost of their procedure at the conclusion of their preliminary consultation.

 Many of our patients choose to take advantage of our plastic surgery financing options.
 CareCredit® allows qualifying patients to benefit from installment plans with low interest rates that can comfortably work within their budget.